Birdistheman/Resolute-Hero-RPG-Helper/README.md

 Resolute Hero RPG HTML Helper

 This HTML file is a fan-made companion tool for the mobile game Resolute Hero RPG.

 This tool can be used directly in-browser through GitHub Pages or downloaded and used offline locally.

+Currently I have no plans of continuing development or maintaining, just wanted to share with those who might enjoy.

 The purpose of the file is to provide: